 Share the prioritization (if part of a team) or review the feedback from those impacted (if working independently).
 Consider the importance and feasibility (Sork) of the possible priorities and which will have the most impact on student achievement.

 Use this step as a vetting process for which priorities have achievable action steps in the current climate of the school or district.
 As needed, gain administrative approval for the chosen goals.
-Consider where current resources are allocated and if gaining additional needed resources for the chosen priority is possible and timely.
+Understand how the current resources are allocated, and if they need to be re-distributed based on priority.

 In this step, configure clear and reasonable steps of continual improvement for the selected growth area.
-Some prioritized goals can be fully implemented immediately; others will need a longer time-frame to ensure the process is achievable and not overwhelming.
+While some prioritized goals can be implemented immediately; others will need a longer time-frame to ensure the process is achievable and not overwhelming.

 Decide key performance indicators that will help assess the success of the prioritized goal as part of the audit.
 Think: how will we know this is working?
 Again, consider sources of both qualitative and quantitative measures if possible.
 Develop both a short- and long-term timeframe for analysis.
 Balance the metric to indicate both positive and negative ends toward the chosen goal.

 Implement the improvement actions from step six and use the metrics from step seven to measure the success of the implementation.
 Constant communication about the progress is key to this step.
 When analyzing the metrics, consider the road trip analogy: Are we heading toward our destination (goal) effectively?

 If the defined improvement actions are truly ineffective, revisit earlier steps or begin the curriculum audit process again.